-During the HIGH THREAT PERIOD (December to April) Western Australia can experience bushfires, tropical cyclones and flooding.
-Most volunteer brigades, groups and units are now preparing their teams for response rather than recruiting new volunteers and training during this time.
-Please be mindful of this, look out for specific recruitment messages put out by your local brigade, unit and group and consider volunteering towards the end of this period.
+!
+During the HIGH THREAT PERIOD (November to April) Western Australia can experience bushfires, tropical cyclones and flooding.
+During this time most volunteer brigades, groups and units will be preparing their teams for response rather than recruiting new volunteers and training.
+Please be mindful of this, look out for specific recruitment messages put out by brigades, groups or units in your area or consider volunteering towards the end of this period.

 Emergency Services Volunteering

 Emergency services volunteers are a vital component of a resilient and safe community.
-They give up their time to save the lives of others and reduce the loss of property and the environment.
-Being a volunteer is also incredibly rewarding and provides a sense of well-being, achievement and giving back.
+A volunteer gives up his or her time to save the lives of others, reduce the loss of property and environmental damage and support local community disaster and emergency awareness and preparation activities.
+Being a volunteer is also incredibly rewarding and provides a sense of well-being and belonging, personal improvement and achievement and the opportunity to give something back to your local community.

 Volunteering during an Incident